 A little soap and water is a great home remedy for many pest problems.

-You can also make up a DIY gypsy moth caterpillar spray by combining 5 tablespoons of dish soap with a gallon of water.
+You can also make a DIY gypsy moth caterpillar spray by combining 5 tablespoons of dish soap with a gallon of water.

 5. Scrape Off Egg Masses